hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 We welcome new functionality or feature suggestions for the Python SDK.
 You can submit a feature request on the issue page [Issue Page for Feature Requests](https://github.com/hiero-ledger/hiero-sdk-python/issues).
 When submitting a feature, please make sure to:

 1. **Search Existing Requests**: If a request already exists, give it a thumbs-up or comment, adding more contextual information, instead of duplicating.
 Else proceed.
-2. **Create Your Feature**: Click the green new issue button on the top right of the issues page.
-A pop-up menu appears, click the second option: Feature.
-Add an informative title to describe your desired feature and a clear explanation of the problem this would solve (if applicable, else just detail how you envisage the feature to work).
-Next, scroll down and provide a proposed solution, such as how you roughly see the feature working or example code.
-Click 'create'.
+2. **Create Your Feature** following these steps:
+- [ ] Click the green new issue button on the top right of the issues page.
+- [ ] A pop-up menu appears, click the second option: Feature.
+- [ ] Add an informative title to describe your desired feature and a clear explanation of the problem this would solve (if applicable, else just detail how you envisage the feature to work).
+- [ ] Scroll down and detail a proposed solution, such as how you roughly see the feature working or example code.
+- [ ] Click 'create'.
 3. **Decide If You Want To Work On It**.
-If you are passionate about your new feature and would like to create it, add a comment after you have created the feature saying "I would like to work on this issue" and we will assign you.
+Features can be left open for others to contribute or you can complete it yourself.
+If you want to complete it yourself, add "I would like to work on this issue" and we will assign you.

 ## Bug Reports